KxSystems/ldap/README.md

 Syntax: `.ldap.getGlobalOption[option]`

-### .ldap.bind
+### .ldap.bind_s

-Bind operations are used to authenticate clients (and the users or applications behind them) to the directory server, to establish an authorization identity that will be used for subsequent operations processed on that connection, and to specify the LDAP protocol version that the client will use.
+Synchronous bind operations are used to authenticate clients (and the users or applications behind them) to the directory server, to establish an authorization identity that will be used for subsequent operations processed on that connection, and to specify the LDAP protocol version that the client will use.
 See [here](https://ldap.com/the-ldap-bind-operation/) for reference documentation

-Syntax: `.ldap.bind[sess;dn;cred;mech]`
+Syntax: `.ldap.bind_s[sess;dn;cred;mech]`

 Where